qjon/smart-home-server/README.md

 - add possibility to use more than one sensor on Weather Station device
 - allow to refresh all device data
+- send email notification when WS not response for an hour

 ### v2.0.0